 Hockliffe Cemetery is owned and managed by Hockliffe Parish Council for and on behalf of the residents of the Parish of Hockliffe.
 The Cemetery adjoins the Church Cemetery and the Churchyard of St. Nicholas in the hamlet of Church End, Hockliffe in Bedfordshire.
+As the Church cemetery is now full, the management of this ground is under the control of the Parish Council.

 This page contains information with regards the Rules and Regulations together with the Fees & Charges for using the facility.
 As you will expect, there are certain legal obligations that must be adhered to.
 We have tried to explain these with the minimum of jargon.